nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
 > Edits the task at the specified INDEX.
-The index refers to the index number shown in the last task listing.
+The index refers to the number shown in the last task listing.
 > The index must be a positive integer 1, 2, 3, …
 > Optional fields are <TASK NAME>, <DATE>, <TIME>, <PRIORITY>
 > At least one of the optional fields must be provided.